 Funders and other decision-makers frequently weigh trade-offs between different types of good outcomes.
 The preferences and values of individuals participating in programs are often missing in funding decision-making.
 In part, this is due to a lack of rigorous data on how individuals in low-income countries trade-off between different outcomes.
 The absence of people’s preferences can hamper the relevance and overall social impact of development efforts.
 IDinsight and GiveWell worked together to address this gap.

-The study informed GiveWell’s top charity recommendations in 2019 and is expected to continue to inform GiveWell’s decisions annually (GiveWell directs $140 million in funding for international programs.1.
+The study informed GiveWell’s top charity recommendations in 2019 and is expected to continue to inform GiveWell’s giving decisions annually.
+GiveWell directs $140 million in funding for international programs.1

 IDinsight developed, adapted, and tested a variety of methods to generate evidence on people’s preferences in low-income countries.
 We then scaled up the most promising methods and undertook a 2,000 household survey across four locations in Kenya and Ghana to capture their preferences and values.